projectacrn/acrn-hypervisor/doc/introduction/index.rst

-  In this example, one post-launched User VM provides Human Machine Interface (HMI) capability, another provides Artificial Intelligence (AI) capability, some compute function is run the Kata Container, and the RTVM runs the soft Programmable Logic Controller (PLC) that requires hard real-time characteristics.
+  In this example, one post-launched User VM provides Human Machine Interface (HMI) capability, another provides Artificial Intelligence (AI) capability, some compute function is run in the Kata Container, and the RTVM runs the soft Programmable Logic Controller (PLC) that requires hard real-time characteristics.

-  - The Service VM, provides device sharing functionalities, such as disk and network mediation, to other virtual machines.
+  - The Service VM provides device sharing functionalities, such as disk and network mediation, to other virtual machines.
 It can also run an orchestration agent allowing User VM orchestration with tools such as Kubernetes.
-  - The HMI Application OS can be Windows* or Linux*.
+  - The HMI Application OS can be Windows or Linux.
 Windows is dominant in Industrial HMI environments.
   - ACRN can support a soft real-time OS such as preempt-rt Linux for soft-PLC control, or a hard real-time OS that offers less jitter.